Rape and Sexual Assault

 If you are assaulted whilst on a night out you should:

-• Notify the police if you feel comfortable to do so or ask the venue for support to do this.
-Police will always listen and believe you.
-You can call 111 or complete a secure Report a Crime or Incident Form.
+- notify the police if you feel comfortable to do so, or ask the venue for support.
+The police will always listen and believe you.
+You can report a sexual assault or rape online to the police.
 Always call 999 in an emergency or if someone is in immediate danger.

-Here Lottie shares her story of experience sexual assault on nights out with her friends.
+Here Lottie shares her experience of sexual assault on nights out with her friends.

 All sex without consent is rape.
-If you’ve been raped or sexually assaulted, no matter what the circumstances or who was involved, remember that it wasn’t your fault.
-Please seek help.
+If you have been raped or sexually assaulted, no matter what the circumstances or who was involved, remember that it was not your fault.